Renkaslana/Rest-API_Job_Finder/README.md

 **Key Features**:
 - ✅ Works with ALL Indonesia regions (no limitations)
+- ✅ Pagination support (perfect for infinite scroll)
+- ✅ Efficient: scrapes only one page per request
+- ✅ hasNextPage logic for better UX
 - ✅ Follows JobStreet URL structure exactly
-- ✅ Classification uses slugs (not numeric IDs)
-- ✅ Simple and flexible API contract

 ---